Pix4Point: Image Pretrained Standard Transformers for 3D Point Cloud Understanding: Conclusions and Future Work

 \section{Conclusions and Future Work}

-This work presents an extensive empirical study on the image-pretrained Transformer for point cloud processing in their native formats. \textit{New observations and findings} are demonstrated in this work: (1) the image-pretrained Transformer can be applied directly to point clouds and significantly improve performance in various 3D tasks, including classification, part segmentation, and semantic segmentation; (2) the downstream performance in the point cloud domain increases with the size of the pretraining dataset; (3) the ImageNet pretraining outperforms the ShapeNet pretraining.
-We believe that our findings will benefit the community and motivate future work in this direction.
+To have a unified Standard Transformer architecture for all modalities is the trend.
+However, Transformer does not work well for 3D point clouds understanding, achieving way worse performance than state-of-the-art point cloud networks.
+This work goes one step further to the unified goal by introducing a progressive point cloud encoder for the Transformer backbone and an image-pretraining framework Pix4Point to boost the performance of Transformer in the task of point cloud understanding.
+Pix4Point framework enables the use of publicly available 2D images to pretrain the Transformer backbone and helps the understanding of downstream 3D point clouds.
+We conclude the following: \textbf{(1)} the proposed PViT network using the progressive encoder and the global representation appending improves Transformer; \textbf{(2)} the image-pretrained Transformer can significantly boost performance in various 3D tasks; (3) ImageNet pretraining outperforms ShapeNet pretraining.
+We believe that our findings will motivate future work in this direction.

-While the scope of this work is to investigate the benefits of using image-based Transformers in the point cloud domain, a possible future work is to investigate \textit{cross-modality transfer learning / domain adaptation}.
-For example, see whether language models can be used as an initialization for point clouds or images task and whether point clouds models can benefit language or image understanding?
-Another promising future work is to jointly optimize both images and point clouds, creating \textit{a generalist vision Transformer} backbone that performs across the 2D and 3D domains.
+While the scope of this work is to investigate the benefits of using image-pretrained Transformers in the point cloud domain, a possible future work is to investigate \textit{a generalist vision model} that is jointly optimized across the images and 3D point clouds.
+Such a generalist model might be helpful for a multi-modality scenario such as autonomous driving.

-\minorsection{Acknowledgement} The authors would like to thank Hani Itani for his insightful discussions.
+\minorsection{Acknowledgement} We thank Hani Itani and Jun Chen for their insightful discussions.
 This work was supported by the KAUST Office of Sponsored Research (OSR) through the Visual Computing Center (VCC) funding.
+Part of the support is also coming from the KAUST Ibn Rushd Postdoc Fellowship program.